owencho/Stm8Assembler/README.md

 2. MSYS32/64
 3. Ruby
 4. Git
-5. Cosmic STM8 Software Development tools ([Software Link](https://www.cosmic-software.com/stm8.php))
+5. Cosmic STM8 Software Development tools

 ## How to clone the file from GitHUB